Frequently Asked Questions

 Can the MAT lead to a secondary mathematics teaching endorsement?

 No. In Nebraska, you must work with a College of Education to meet state requirements for teaching certification and added endorsements.
-The MAT coursework does not include some of the courses required for secondary teaching certification in Nebraska, in large part because the MAT is designed for current teachers.
-Certainly, the mathematics courses can count toward meeting mathematics requirements of certification, but if you have a current elementary or middle level certificate and want to add a secondary mathematics teaching certificate, please contact Lorraine Males.
+The MAT coursework does not include some of the courses required for middle-level or secondary teaching certification in Nebraska, in large part because the MAT is designed for current teachers.
+Certainly, the mathematics courses can count toward meeting mathematics requirements of certification, but if you have a current elementary or middle-level certificate and want to add a middle-level or secondary mathematics teaching certificate, please contact Lorraine Males.

 I am a certified K-12 mathematics teacher and I want to earn a Master’s Degree.